- Verifying a component conforms to the dimension and tolerances specified by a design engineer is important.

 - The physical and surface characteristics of the object

-- The transparency or opaqueness of the object.
+- The transparency or opaqueness of the object

 - Hand Tools – These devices are the most basic, universal type of measurement equipment.
 Hand tools remain very useful for the majority of dimensional inspection applications.
 Dial indicators, digital calipers, micrometers, and tape measures will often be your best option as they are highly portable, readily available and affordable.

 - Pneumatic Gauging – Also known as air gauges, these tools utilize the restriction of air, and the resulting change in flow or pressure to measure a dimension, usually an outside diameter or hole.
-Air gauging is a fast, non-contact inspection method and is generally specified for workpieces with tolerances of 0.005 inch or smaller.
+Air gauging is a fast, non-contact inspection method and is generally specified for workpieces with tolerances of 0.005″ or smaller.
 The resolution and repeatability of the measurement can be in the millionths of an inch.
 Part-specific tooling is required for many applications, so air gauges are typically used to measure production parts that are produced on a regular basis.

 - Coordinate Measuring Machines (CMMs) – These range from lightweight portable arms, to large, heavy machines with granite structures that require special foundations and controlled environments.
 In most cases, a contact probe is programmed or manually moved until it touches the surface to be measured.
 The CMM’s computer converts the physical position to a digital location within the system’s multi-axis coordinate system.
 The cost, work envelope, accuracy and repeatability of these systems vary greatly; however, some CMMs can cost upwards of a million dollars and measure large parts to an accuracy of a few microns.
-Touch probes cannot be used with objects that have an elastic surface or surfaces too delicate or clean to touch during the measurement process.
+Touch probes cannot be used with objects that have an elastic surface, surfaces that are too delicate or are clean to touch during the measurement process.
 There are non-contact optical probes available for many modern CMMs that can be used in these situations.

 - Optical Systems – These systems vary in size, magnification and accuracy.
 Whether the system is a desktop-size measuring microscope or a large optical comparator, they utilize light and optics to determine a dimension based off of the object’s profile within the instrument’s field of view.
 These systems can also be used to compare an object to a desired standard shape or dimension by using an overlay or measuring reticle.